shwetapande10/flickr-search/README.md

 ## `Installation`

 Open the workspace in XCode, and run the application either on simulator or on device.
-Make sure you open xcode workspace and not project and the project has dependencies on CocoaPod libraries Follow CocoaPod guidelines
+Make sure you open the XCode workspace and not project as the project has dependencies on CocoaPod libraries.
+Follow CocoaPod guidelines.

 ## `Prerequsites`
 * XCode 10
 * iOS 10 +

 ## `Dependencies`
-* Alamofire for network api calls
+* Alamofire for network api calls.
-* AlamofireImage image lazy load
+* AlamofireImage image lazy load.
-* SwiftJSON for response json models
+* SwiftJSON for response json models.
-* ReactiveSwift for sending update notifications to the view
+* ReactiveSwift for sending model update notifications to the view.

 ## `Structure`